JDsProjects/JDBot/contributions.md

 You should also try to pick something I agree with. if you aren't sure you can join: JDJG Inc. Official#3493 I will start making sure pylance at some point is ran on my code.
-Anyway, Please Make Pull Requests that seem to fit, if you have an questions you can join my discord which is linked in my readme.
+Anyway, Please Make Pull Requests that seem to fit, if you have an questions you can join my discord which is linked in m This is the Orginal Version Before it Was ran with Pylance and Black.y readme.
 I will have a code check at some point.
 Thank You,
 JDJG